PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 df_products.show()

 Execute the code in the second cell to load product data into a Spark DataFrame.
-After the code completes, you should see output which display the DataFrame schema and displays 10 rows of data.
+After the code completes, you should see output which displays the DataFrame schema and 10 rows of product data.

 <img src="./images/media/image26.png"
 style="width:1.875in;height:1.88291in" />

-Examine the following Python code from the third cell in the notebook which loads customer data from **Customers.csv** into a Spark DataFrame and then displays the DataFrame schema and samples rows of data.
+Examine the Python code from the third cell in the notebook which loads customer data from **Customers.csv** into a Spark DataFrame and then displays the DataFrame schema and samples rows of data.

 from pyspark.sql.types import StructType, StructField, StringType, LongType, FloatType, DateType